taniacsilva/Churn_Prediction/README.md

 * 🐱‍👤 Setting up the validation framework (split between train, validation and test)

-**Main Conclusions** : For each partition, feature matrices (X) and y vectors of targets were obtained.
-I have calculated the size of partitions and records are shuffled to guarantee that values of the three partitions contain non-sequential records of the dataset, and the partitions are created with the shuffled indices.
+**Main Conclusions** : I have splitted the dataset using Scikit-Learn into train, validation and test.

 * 🌲 Exploratory Data Analysis (EDA)